 Tax Increment Financing District (TIF) - Green Bay Road Redevelopment Project

-What is a TIF District?
+- What is a TIF District?

-It is an area identified by the Village that is in need of redevelopment due to declining conditions and tax base.
+A Tax Increment Financing District (TIF) is an area identified by the Village that is in need of redevelopment due to declining conditions and tax base.

 Incremental increases to property taxes from within the district are reinvested in that area in an effort to stimulate improvements.

 The goal is to provide a temporary financial stimulus to the redevelopment area that otherwise would not occur.